|

 Over a period of two Wednesday nights, we made these cute little trays.
 Yes, I was still intimidated, but everyone kept telling me there was no way to mess it up.
 I worried mostly about the brush strokes showing.
 Everyone just said not to worry, it would work itself out.
 They were right!

 I have another “expert” chalk paint friend now.
 When I say expert, I mean expert.
 She even has her own chalk paint line, Bungalow 47!
 She has painted everything!
 You have to see her blog post about painting her slate floor.
 Unbelievable!
 As the expert in the field, she also gives step by step instructions and tips.
-In fact, she just put out a post that is a great guide to painting furniture.
+In fact, she has a post that is a great guide to painting furniture.
 You can see it here.

 It has been several years since my first chalk paint project at the church, and I have painted so many things.
 Once you get started and see how easy it is, you see new possibilities everywhere.
 It is such an easy way to give old furniture new life and a whole new look!

-Chalk Paint Basics
+Chalk Paint Instructions (Beginner DIY)

 • Choose the item you want to paint.
 I have only chalk painted on wooden surfaces, but it works on other surfaces as well.